-This penalizes universities in the same country in an equivalent way, though proportionately to their current score.11
+This penalizes universities in the same country in an equivalent way, though proportionately to their current score.20

-In the most recent QS Ranking, Peking University and the University of Tokyo share rank 22, with an overall score of 84.3 each.
-Using the above formula, the corrected score for the University of Tokyo would be 79.8, given Japan's AFi score of 0.736.
-Peking University would be downgraded to a corrected score of 69.1, given China's AFi of 0.101.
-The two base scores being equal, these corrected scores better reflect the respective universities' academic excellence.
+In the most recent QS Ranking, Peking University and the University of Tokyo are on ranks 23 and 24 respectively, with an overall score of 83.5 and 83.2.
+Using the above formula, the corrected score for the University of Tokyo would by 78.4, given Japan's AFi score of 0.711.
+Peking University would be downgraded to a corrected score of 68.2, given China's AFi score of 0.082.
+As the two base scores are almost equal, these corrected scores better reflect the respective universities' academic excellence.